Kitware/CMake/Help/cpack_gen/dmg.rst

  .. versionadded:: 3.6

- Default behaviour is to include a symlink to ``/Applications`` in the DMG.
+ Default behavior is to include a symlink to ``/Applications`` in the DMG.
  Set this option to ``ON`` to avoid adding the symlink.

 .. variable:: CPACK_DMG_SLA_DIR